Pavlo Lapshyn: Arrest and trial

 Lapshyn was arrested and questioned over the explosions and the murder of Saleem on 18 July 2013.
 He admitted all the bombings and two days later the murder of Saleem.
 Lapshyn subsequently stated his intent to "increase racial conflict" via his actions.

 For the explosions, he was charged under section 2 of the Explosive Substances Act 1883 and section 5(1) of the Terrorism Act 2006.
 He pleaded guilty to all charges on 21 October 2013.

 Lapshyn was sentenced at the Old Bailey in London on 25 October 2013.
 The court was cordoned off after a suspicious device was found.
-Peter Wright QC, prosecuting, said that police searches of Lapshyn's flat had found photographs of him posing with the dagger with which he had killed Saleem, as well as white supremacist literature and video games.
+Peter Wright QC, prosecuting, said that police searches of Lapshyn's flat had found photographs of him posing with the dagger with which he had killed Saleem, as well as white supremacist literature, including The Turner Diaries, and video games.
 Wright argued for a whole-life order; however, Lapshyn was sentenced to life in imprisonment, with a minimum term of 40 years, meaning he would not have been eligible for release until 2053.

 Hanif Khan, a son-in-law of Saleem, stated after sentencing that "We're in the hands of the judge – 40 years is still a long time and he'll be 65 when he gets out.
 We've lost a beloved person.
 Hopefully now we can get some closure".

 In August 2020, Lapshyn pleaded guilty to a count of preparing an explosive substance in his cell.
 He pleaded guilty and was given a two-year jail sentence to run concurrently with his life sentence.
 It was heard in court that he had been diagnosed with autism since his incarceration.

 Death

-Lapshyn died at HMP Wakefield on 23 September 2025, at the age of 37.
+Twelve years after his crimes and convictions, Lapshyn died at HMP Wakefield on 23 September 2025, at the age of 37.
+The cause of death has yet to be disclosed.